squinkylabs/SquinkyVCV/docs/form.md

 Form is an enhanced version of our Mixer-8, which was based on the AS 8-CH mixer, with some added features.
 Form and the expanders have diverged enough from the AS mixer that we can't call them clones, although we have retained the equal power pan formulae from the AS mixer.

-To the Mixer-8 features, Form adds many more:
+To the Mixer-8 features, Form adds many more features:

 * Two stereo aux buses.
 * Aux sends may be post-fader or pre-fader.